Dilantin (Phenytoin Sodium)

 What If You Miss a Dose?

-If you miss your dose and it’s almost time for your next dose (within 4 hours), skip the missed dose and take your next dose when scheduled.
-Otherwise, take it as soon as you remember, then return to your normal schedule.
+If you miss a dose and it's almost time for your next dose (within 4 hours), skip the missed dose.
+If it's not close to the next dose, take it as soon as you remember, but do not double the dose.

 Available Tablet Strengths